Your journey starts here

 - Will I need extra help from family and friends?

-- Will the costs of my travel to the trial be reimbursed?
+- Will the costs of my travel and parking be reimbursed?

 - Will I have to fill in questionnaires or keep a diary?